Adopt a Dog, Chihuahua Rosie

 If you are looking to adopt a dog, Rosie the Chihuahua is looking for a furever home!
 This little love bug was surrendered to Furever Pet Care when her original family were no longer able to care for her.
-She is 9 years young, working on her figure, and just received the attentions of our wonderful vets for a thorough health check.
+She is 9 years young, has slimmed down to healthy weight, and received the attentions of our wonderful vets for a thorough health check.

 Adopt a Dog at Furever Pet Care